liuzhousi/FPGC4/README.md

 - 320x240 video with 256 colors using 8x8 tiles
 - Video rendered over RGBs signal for CRT tv's using 'RGB scart'
 - Three CTC timers, third timer currently not attached to an interrupt
-- 4 interrupt pins (two timers, UART rx and the frameDrawn signal of the FSX2)
+- 4 interrupt pins (currently attached to two timers, UART rx and the frameDrawn signal of the FSX2)
 - 2 square wave tone generators with each 4 tones

 ### Computer Architecture